-For military War Games, conflict simulations and also in computer games, the ability of a weapon system or combat unit to penetrate a homogeneous armour-plate with the associated standard armour-piercing shell (AT), which sloped an angle of 30 degrees at a distance of 1000 meters, is used as the basis for the refractions of combat power vs armour.
+For military War Games, conflict simulations and also in computer games, the ability of a weapon system or combat unit to penetrate a homogeneous armor-plate with the associated standard armor-piercing shell (AT), which sloped an angle of 30 degrees at a distance of 1000 meters, is used as the basis for the refraction of combat power vs armor.

 Penetration Test Results